caplogic/Mappedbus/README.md

 The project contains two sample applications: one byte array based and one message based.

-The message based sample application can be run as follows:
+The message based sample application can be run as follows.

 The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
 The MessageReader simply prints every message it receives.